The Bitcoin stock-to-flow model has been a popular prediction metric for the price of Bitcoin. But how accurate is it really?

 - Bitcoin Education Will Pave the Way for Hyperbitcoinization

-- Iconic Funds lists Ethereum ETP on Xetra
+- DDA lists Ethereum ETP on Xetra

-Iconic in Press
+DDA in Press

 - Private Banking Magazin, Bitcoin – das perfekte Beispiel für ein ESG-Investment?